gbevan/pastmon/pastmonweb/README.md

     $ fleetctl start pastmon-web@1.service pastmon-web-discovery@1.service

+Follow progress of the web unit using:

+    $ fleetctl journal -f pastmon-web@1.service

-Point your browser at http://your-front-end-host:8080, default user/password is admin/admin.
+When ready, point your browser at http://your-front-end-host:8080, default user/password is admin/admin.

 You can also start PasTmon sensor containers on your other CoreOS hosts: